 January 10, 2017

-WASHINGTON, D.C. – The National Council for Behavioral Health is very pleased to announce its first Medical Director, Joseph Parks, M.D.
+WASHINGTON, D.C. – The National Council for Mental Wellbeing is very pleased to announce its first Medical Director, Joseph Parks, M.D.

 Dr. Parks, a practicing psychiatrist and state policymaker, has a track record of translating clinical experience in mental and substance use disorders into patient-centered policy recommendations and state of the science primary and behavioral health treatment programs.
 With the addition of Dr. Parks, the National Council expands its capacity to serve its members and the nearly 40 million Americans who experience a mental illness or an addiction each year.